Contributing to Pangraph

 ./target/release/pangraph

-will search for one of the possible toolchain config files and
+Note, on first build of a particular project, cargo will search for one of the possible toolchain config files and

 will automatically install Rust version required by the project.
 This may cause first build to take longer than usual.